texttechnologylab/DockerUnifiedUIMAInterface/README.md

 # Cite
-If you want to use the project or the corpus, please quote this as follows:
+If you want to use the project please quote this as follows:

 A. Leonhardt, G. Abrami and A. Mehler, “Unlocking the Heterogeneous Landscape of Big Data NLP with DUUI” in Proceedings of ...
 2022 ![[Link]]() ![[PDF]]()